 - Sales - The total sales for the defined inventory period.

 - Consumption - How much product was used in the venue during the inventory period.
-Consumption = Starting Inventory + Deliveries - Ending Inventory.
+Consumption = Starting Inventory + Invoices - Ending Inventory.

 - Beverage Cost - The overall beverage cost for the inventory period.
 Beverage Cost % = Consumption / Sales